foambubble/foam/docs/contribution-guide.md

 You should now be ready to start working!

+### Testing

+Code needs to come with tests.
+We use the following convention in Foam:
+- *.test.ts are unit tests
+- *.spec.ts are integration tests

+Also, note that tests in `foam-core` and `foam-cli` live in the `test` directory.
+Tests in `foam-vscode` live alongside the code in `src`.

 ### The VS Code Extension

 This guide assumes you read the previous instructions and you're set up to work on Foam.